krzysztofkucmierz/chess/README.md

 I have implemented simplest version of minimax algorithm for AI player.
 Human player starts as white and AI has black pieces.

-Unfortunately the AI is painfully slow.
+Unfortunately the AI is currently painfully slow.
 It runs fast only on AI_MAX_DEPTH = 0 (predicts only one move ahead).
 On AI_MAX_DEPTH=1 you need to wait at least 20 seconds for AI to make a move.
 No reason to play at higher depths.
 It is so slow because AlejoG10 used deepcopy().
-As number of tested moves increase exponentially, the number of deepcopy() calls does similary.
+As number of tested moves increase exponentially, the number of deepcopy()calls does similary.
 Next I will redesign data structures and code logic to remove deepcopy() operations.

 # List of game improvements